Do you ever watch those programmes on TV that trace a person’s ancestry? Or perhaps you’ve had your own ancestry traced.

 - Feed your brain the healthy Mediterranean Diet.
 This is the approach I take in the MyMT™ programmes but I’ve modified it specifically for menopause and post-menopausal women.
 What we must remember however, is that the energy demands of our brain is high.
 We need to ensure that we feed our brain.
 If women are thin and fasting a lot, but experiencing brain fog and anxiety, then it’s important to reduce the fasting – your brain needs fuel!

 - Exercise aerobically – oxygen is stored in mitochondrial cells, hence your brain mitochondria require a lot of oxygen.
 Exercising aerobically whereby you aren’t completely out of breath, helps your brain health.
-How we develop more mitochondria and improve their function as we age, is through daily aerobic exercise – [I’m going to talk more about this in the weekend newsletter, so watch out for my sport and exercise issue this weekend].
+How we develop more mitochondria and improve their function as we age, is through daily aerobic exercise.

 - Reduce or remove alcohol.
 “The effects of alcohol last in the brain for up to several weeks” mentioned Sarnyai in his presentation.
 If individuals are experiencing changing moods, depression or increased anxiety, then it’s important to reduce or remove alcohol.
 It’s damaging to mitochondria.